J N WYSS

 ------------------------------------------------------

-Jon has worked for over 10 years as a representative of the entire agriculture industry on three national and two state boards protecting farmers from excessive buffers, over regulation, securing access to legal labor, working to reform our nations immigration laws, protecting workers, and addressing wage and hour issues.
+Jon has worked for over 15 years as a representative of the entire agriculture industry as an appointee, having served on three national and two state boards protecting farmers from excessive buffers, over regulation, securing access to legal labor, working to reform our nations immigration laws, protecting workers, and addressing wage and hour issues.
 Wyss brings actual experience with water rights, water storage, and water law while being conscious of the needs for water conservation.

 ------------------------------------------------------